25 people injured in tractor accident at Wisconsin apple orchard

 CHIPPEWA COUNTY, Wis. — A tractor accident at a Chippewa County apple orchard sent 25 people to the hospital on Wednesday morning.

-According to Chippewa Fire District Deputy Chief Cory Jeffers, two hay wagons with adults and children collided.
+According to Chippewa Fire District Deputy Chief Cory Jeffers, two hay wagons carrying adults and children collided.
+Chippewa County Sheriff Travis Hakes said one wagon had lost control while descending on a hill.

 "Everybody was on high alert, everyone was professional and did a great job of treating the patients and getting the job done," Jeffers said.